-- A. General: Qualifications paragraphs in this article establish the minimum qualification levels required; individual Specification Sections specify additional requirements. - B. Manufacturer Qualifications: A firm experienced in manufacturing products or systems similar to those indicated for this Project and with a record of successful in-service performance, as well as sufficient production capacity to produce required units. - C. Fabricator Qualifications: A firm experienced in producing products similar to those indicated for this Project and with a record of successful in-service performance, as well as sufficient production capacity to produce required units.
+- General: Qualifications paragraphs in this article establish the minimum qualification Α. levels required; individual Specification Sections specify additional requirements. - B. Manufacturer Qualifications: A firm experienced in manufacturing products or systems similar to those indicated for this Project and with a record of successful in-service performance, as well as sufficient production capacity to produce required units. - Fabricator Qualifications: A firm experienced in producing products similar to those C. indicated for this Project and with a record of successful in-service performance, as well sufficient production required as capacity produce units.